masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 title: "terraform-null-label: Advanced Usage"
 author: Matt Gowie
 date: 2024-03-07
-description: "A post highlighting some advanced usage of the terraform-null-label module showing root/child module relationship and implementation of a naming + tagging framework with `context.tf`"
+description: "A post highlighting some advanced usage of the terraform-null-label module showing root/child module relationship and implementation of a naming + tagging framework with context.tf"
 image: /img/updates/terraform-null-label-part2.png
 ---

 Following up from our last article on the `terraform-null-label` module, (if you haven’t read that already, [be sure to here](https://masterpoint.io/updates/terraform-null-label/)) we want to talk about some advanced usage scenarios.
-Terraform-null-label is great, but it can still be cumbersome to implement when you need to create lots of variables that implement the label interface.
-In that case, why not borrow a little bit from object-oriented (OO) programming with [the concept of a "mixin"](https://en.wikipedia.org/wiki/Mixin)?
-Terraform-null-label has this capability through the drop-in `context.tf` file.
+This module effectively helps to maintain consistent naming and tagging practices, but it can still be cumbersome to implement when you need to create lots of variables that implement the label interface.
+In that case, why not borrow a little bit from object-oriented programming (OOP) with [the concept of a "mixin"](https://en.wikipedia.org/wiki/Mixin)?
+The module has this capability through the drop-in `context.tf` file.
 It provides a great framework to implement naming and tagging, especially in scenarios where there’s lots of nesting and module dependencies.
-In this follow-up, we’ll explore mixins, and provide some code examples to help understand how to get the most out of terraform-null-label.
+In this follow-up, we’ll explore mixins, and provide some code examples to help understand how to get the most out of `terraform-null-label`.

 ## Background